James Bronterre O'Brien

-James Bronterre O'Brien (1805 – 23 December 1864) was an Irish Chartist leader, reformer and journalist.
+James Bronterre O'Brien (February 1804 – 23 December 1864) was an Irish Chartist leader, reformer and journalist.

 Early years

 James O'Brien was born near Granard, County Longford, Ireland in 1804 or 1805.
+His father, Daniel O'Brien, appears to have operated a failing alcohol and tobacco business before he pursued business ventures in the West Indies where he died from an illness.

 He went to a local church school, where one of his teachers recognised his intellectual abilities and arranged for him to be educated at the progressive Lovell Edgeworth School.
 In 1822 he proceeded to Trinity College, Dublin, where he won several academic prizes including the Science Gold Medal.
 After studying law at King's Inns, O'Brien moved to England in 1829 with the intention of becoming a lawyer in London.